SabineWren/Quiver/README.md

 - Handles edge cases that break other swing timers, such as moving or casting immediately after a shot fires
 - Works with Trueshot
 - TODO customize colours

+### Cast Bar
+- If you use pfUI, Quiver includes a module that adds castbar support for Trueshot.
+- Non-pfUI castbar coming soon!

 ### Range Indicator
 - Based on [Egnar](https://github.com/Medeah/Egnar)